bdschi1/llm-finance-evals/README.md

 - **Scoring tools (`/scoring`)**
   Simple scripts and rubrics that turn model outputs into transparent scores and rationales.

+- **Planned expansions (`/future`)**
+  Planned expansions include more explicit portfolio-risk and attribution evals based on factor vs idiosyncratic risk decomposition, so that models are tested on the same logic used in real portfolio construction and risk reviews.

 Supporting these, there are:

 - **Notebooks / scripts (`/notebooks`)**